rstudio/rsconnect/guide/guide.md

 Congratulations! you've deployed your first application. :-)

-Feel free to make changes to your code, and run `deployApp` again, you will note the second time you deploy, it takes much as time, as the packages have already been built.
+Feel free to make changes to your code, and run `deployApp` again.
+You will note the second time you deploy, it will take much less time, as the packages have already been built.

 ### Application Instances

-When an application is deployed, it runs on a it's own virtualized server called an instance.
+When an application is deployed, it runs on its own virtualized server called an instance.
 Each instance runs an identical copy of the code and packages that were deployed (called the image).

 During an application deployment, a new image is created with the updated code and packages, and one or more instances are started with the new image.
 The old instances are shutdown and destroyed.
-This has a few implications that should be taken into consideration when writing and deploying Shiny applications on the ShinyApps.io platform:
+This has a few implications that should be taken into consideration when writing and deploying Shiny applications on the ShinyApps platform:

-1) __Data written by a Shiny application to the local filesystem of an instance, will not be persisted across application deployments.__ Additionally, the distributed nature of the ShinyApps.io platform means that instances may be shutdown and re-created at any time for maintenance or to recover from server failures.
+1) __Data written by a Shiny application to the local filesystem of an instance will not be persisted across application deployments.__ Additionally, the distributed nature of the ShinyApps platform means that instances may be shutdown and re-created at any time for maintenance or to recover from server failures.

-2) It possible to have more then one instance of an application.
+2) It is possible to have more then one instance of an application.
 This means that __multiple instances of an application do not share a local filesystem__.
-A file written to one instance will not be written to the other.
+A file written to one instance will not be available to the other.

 In addition to providing an isolated environment for each application, instances are also limited in the amount of system resources they are allowed to consume.
 This means that instances are only allowed to use a given amount of memory depending on their type.
-The table below outlines the various instance types, and how much memory is allowed. __By default, all applications are deployed on 'small' instances, and are allowed to use 256 MB of memory.__
+The table below outlines the various instance types, and how much memory is allowed. __By default, all applications are deployed on 'small' instances, and are allowed to use 256 MB of memory.__ The instance type used by an application can be changed using the `configureApp` function from the `shinyapps` package.
+See the section below on _Configuring Shiny Applications_.

 <table>
   <tr>